Milpo1/wieszcz-gpt/README.md

 A fully configurable GPT model implementation from scratch, based on the [GPT 2 Paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf).

-Example usage can be found in the demo.py file.
+Example usage can be found in the demo.py file or below in short:

 ```python
 # %%